 the presence of neurotic tendencies of behavior;

-A competent leader will never allow such a number of shortcomings in himself and his activities, he will constantly work on self-development, self-education, improvement and self-education.
+A competent leader will never allow so many shortcomings in himself and his activities; he will constantly work on self-development, self-education, improvement and self-education.

 All the personal qualities of a leader are manifested in his management style.
-Management style- this is a certain system of methods, methods and forms of managerial activity preferred by the head.
+Management style- this is a certain system of methods, methods and forms of management activities preferred by the manager.
 In relation to education, the following leadership styles are used:

-The leader seeks to make individual decisions.
-Distributes powers with the participation of direct deputies.
-Shows activity in work, which is not observed in subordinates.
-The predominant method of leadership- orders and instructions, requests of performers are rarely carried out.
+The leader strives to make individual decisions.
+Distributes powers with the participation of immediate deputies.
+Shows activity at work, which is not observed among subordinates.
+Predominant Guidance Method- orders and instructions, requests from performers are rarely carried out.

 Shows an active interest in discipline, regularly and strictly supervising subordinates.
-The main emphasis in the work is not on achievements, but on the mistakes and miscalculations of subordinates..
-Demanding on others is very high.
-Tips and objections the manager allows only his assistants to do.
+The main emphasis in work is not on achievements, but on the mistakes and miscalculations of subordinates.
+Very high demands on others.
+The manager only allows his assistants to give advice and objections..
 Negative attitude towards criticism.
 He has endurance.
-Communication with subordinates occurs only on production issues..
-Business orientedthose. per task.
-Positive about innovation, but not about human relationships.
-In the absence of the leader, the team copes with the work, but under the control of the deputy [ 6 ].
+Communication with subordinates occurs only on production issues.
+Business orientedthose. for the task.
+Positive attitude towards innovations, but not towards human relationships.
+In the absence of a manager, the team copes with the work, but under the control of a deputy [ 6 ].

 Directive-passive style.
-The distribution of powers is constantly changing, being mismatched.
-The activity of performers is allowed, but not considered significant.
+The distribution of powers is constantly changing and is inconsistent.
+The activity of performers is allowed, but is not considered significant.
 Often resorts to requests and persuasion, but when this does not help, he uses orders.
-Strictly refers to the observance of discipline, but does not make much effort in this matter.
-Control over the work of performers is carried out rarely, but very strictly with the main emphasis on the results of the work.
-Entirely relies on the competence of employees.
+He is strict about maintaining discipline, but does not make any special efforts in this matter.
+Control over the work of performers is carried out rarely, but very strictly, with the main emphasis on the results of the work.
+Relies entirely on the competence of employees.
 Allows subordinates to give advice.
-Little interest in work.
-Careful and tactful with staff.
-Subordinates are often more competent than the leader.
+Little interested in work.
+He is careful and tactful with the staff.
+Subordinates often turn out to be more competent than the leader.
 He demands unconditional obedience from his deputies.
-Avoids innovation, especially in dealing with people.
-Pays attention to managerial functions when significant problems arise.
+Avoids innovations, especially in dealing with people.
+Focuses on management functions when significant problems arise.
 He practically does not deal with issues of the socio-psychological climate in the team.
-For him, these problems are solved by other people.
+Other people solve these problems for him.
 In the absence of a leader, the team reduces labor productivity.

-In connection with the prevailing scientific interpretations, the directive position in management retains its leading position, because it is most convenient for managers as a familiar standard of relations with subordinates.
+In connection with the prevailing scientific interpretations, the directive position in management retains a leading position, because it is most convenient for managers as a familiar standard of relations with subordinates.
 This standard is unconditionally accepted and implicitly approved not only by the subjects, but also by the objects of management.
-He embodies the traditional directive style, in which the personal characteristics of the boss for the managed matter only as "fair decisions" on benefits and punishments.
-A leader can be at the same time an outspoken dictator and an understanding interlocutor, a caring mentor and an impartial judge - all this is accepted as a necessary "fatherly" (maternal) severity, and the self-organization of subordinates itself loses its meaning for them.
+He personifies the traditional directive style, in which the personal characteristics of the boss matter to the governed only as “fair decisions” on benefits and punishments.
+A leader can be at the same time an outright dictator and an understanding interlocutor, a caring mentor and an impartial judge - all this is accepted as necessary “fatherly” (maternal) severity, and the actual self-organization of subordinates loses its meaning for them.

 Mixed leadership style.
-The distribution of powers in the performance of managerial functions is carried out between themselves and the performers.
+The distribution of powers when performing managerial functions is carried out between each other and the performers.
 The initiative comes from both the leader himself and his subordinates.
-But he tries to take a little on himself, if he does not take the initiative himself.
-He has a positive attitude towards the independence of performers.
-The main methods are orders, orders or requests, but sometimes resorts to persuasion or even reprimands.
-Does not focus on discipline.
-Carries out selective control, strictly monitors the final result of labor.
-With subordinates in communication keeps a distance, without showing superiority.
-Gives the right attention to production tasks, as well as human relations.
+But he tries to take a little on himself if he is not the one taking the initiative.
+Has a positive attitude towards the independence of performers.
+The main methods are orders, instructions or requests, but sometimes resorts to persuasion or even reprimands.
+Doesn't focus on discipline.
+Exercises selective control and strictly monitors the final result of the work.
+When communicating with subordinates, he maintains a distance without showing superiority.
+Pays the necessary attention to production tasks, as well as human relations.
 There is a normal socio-psychological climate within the team.

-Today, regulatory documents require the reorientation of education leaders to a different style of relations.
-The most significant educational institution for the head is determined by the reflexive style of management, which involves the introduction of such values into the life of the manager as co-management of the learning process, joint goal setting, design, transformation of knowledge content, stimulation of research activities of teachers, etc.
+Today, regulatory documents require the reorientation of educational leaders to a different style of relations.
+The most significant for the head of an educational institution is determined to be a reflexive management style, which involves the introduction of such values into the life of the manager as co-management of the learning process, joint goal setting, design, transformation of knowledge content, stimulation of research activities of teachers, etc.

-At the same time, when implementing a directive style or declaring the implementation of a reflexive one, heads of educational institutions find themselves in a difficult position.
-The first style is branded as authoritarian and unacceptable, but the most accessible, because it is understandable, unconditionally accepted and implicitly approved not only by the subjects, but also by the objects of management.
-The reflexive style is required to be introduced from above, officially defining it as the only possible one in the conditions of democratization.
-However, clearly demonstrated examples of public administration (strengthening the vertical of power, the growth of the influence of law enforcement agencies, control over the media, etc.) indicate the dubious effectiveness of purely reflexive methods of governance in Russia [8].
+At the same time, implementing a directive style, or declaring the implementation of a reflexive one, heads of educational institutions find themselves in a difficult position.
+The first style is branded as authoritarian and unacceptable, but is the most accessible, since it is understandable, unconditionally accepted and implicitly approved not only by the subjects, but also by the objects of management.
+The reflexive style is required to be introduced from above, officially defining it as the only possible one in conditions of democratization.
+However, clearly demonstrated examples of public administration (strengthening the vertical of power, growing influence of security forces, control over the media, etc.) indicate the dubious effectiveness of purely reflexive methods of management in Russia [8].

 Each specific leader cannot have only one style.
-An experienced leader is able to use one or another style depending on the circumstances: the content of the tasks to be solved, the specific composition of the led group, etc.
+An experienced leader is able to use one or another style depending on the circumstances: the content of the tasks being solved, the specific composition of the group being led, etc.

-So, the effectiveness of any organization, including a comprehensive school, depends on the style of team management.
-The management style manifests itself personal qualities of a leader.
-By developing and improving the personal qualities of leaders, changing the leadership style, it is possible to increase the efficiency of the educational institution.
+So, the effectiveness of any organization, including a secondary school, depends on the style of team management.
+The management style reveals personal qualities of a leader.
+By developing and improving the personal qualities of leaders and changing the leadership style, it is possible to increase the efficiency of an educational institution.

 2.2 Personnel policy of an educational institution at the present stage

-Today, when the status of a teacher has a very low social level, the management of an educational institution is faced with the acute problem of attracting and retaining qualified personnel.
-The limited material and social guarantees from the state do not allow us to confine ourselves to one sad statement of this problem.
-The head of an educational institution is forced to independently look for ways to solve it, not only using funds from the director's fund, but also creating his own system of corporate incentives, benefits, success strategies, including taking care of the moral, psychological and valeological factors of the stability of the school team.
+Today, when the status of a teacher has a very low social level, when managing an educational institution, the problem of attracting and retaining qualified personnel is acute.
+The limited material and social guarantees from the state do not allow us to limit ourselves to one sad statement of this problem.
+The head of an educational institution is forced to independently look for ways to solve it, not only using funds from the director’s fund, but also creating his own system of corporate incentives, benefits, success strategies, including taking care of the moral, psychological and valeological factors of stability of the school staff.

-As a result, the manager of an educational institution should be able to:
+As a result, the manager of an educational institution must be able to:

 form a team of like-minded people (grow the school as a corporation);